farsinotare/farsinotare.github.io/_posts/2016-01-02-edison-network-tricks.md

 Enough reasons to quickly gather some thoughts about connectivity setups with the Edison.

-# Make Intel an Access Point
+# Edison as Access Point

 First, it can be interesting to have the Intel Edison working as Wifi Access Point (AP mode) or Hotspot.
 You will find some ideas in the [thread](https://communities.intel.com/thread/55610?start=0&tstart=0).
 The main command for the hotspot mode is: